-Great DIY picture ideas on how to create maternity photos at home.
+Great DIY picture ideas on how to take maternity photos at home.

 What we will be covering today:

-I want this ideas sheet to be very simple and basic.
+I want these ideas sheet to be very simple and basic.
 Nothing too fancy, no fancy lights, no fancy cameras, just a simple understanding of light and some basic camera settings.
-Everything it features will be something you can do at home.
+Everything its features will be something you can do at home.

-I will talk you through some basic maternity poses, which are always a hit at my studio.
+I will talk you through some basic maternity poses, which are always a hit at my studio as well.

 This is one of the most important aspects of maternity photography.
 If you have good quality light, you are already halfway there.

-In this example I took the photographs during winter time in Scotland.
+In this example, I took the photographs during winter time in Scotland.
 It was an overcast day and the light was pretty dark.
-It was a normal Scottish day!

 I’m really pleased with this, as the quality of light was pretty poor on the day and we used very basic camera settings.
-Basically this could be your worse case scenario light wise.
+Basically, this could be your worst-case scenario light wise.
 There were small windows and one set of French doors.
 If you have a room brighter than that with larger windows, it will be much easier to achieve good exposure for images.
-Resulting in not so dark images as mine.
+Resulting in not so dark images like mine.

-During pregnancy photography sessions, I never use a flat light, but instead opt for 45 degree, side lit or back lit portraits.
+During pregnancy photography sessions, I never use a flat light but instead opt for 45 degrees, side-lit or backlit portraits.
 We need to show off your shape and correctly using the light will effectively show your belly.
 Flat light has no shape.
-Its nice for your selfie portrait, but doesn't show shape of your belly.
+It’s nice for your selfie portrait but doesn’t show the shape of your belly.

 If you have a lot of light in the room you will have light portraits.
 If you’d prefer darker portraits, simply close the curtains and leave just a little gap to let the light come through.